Abronia villosa: Subspecies

+Etymology

+Abronia refers to the term "Abros", which is Greek for "graceful or delicate", while villosa means "hairy".

 Conservation

 As of December 2024, the conservation group NatureServe listed Abronia villlosa as Secure (G5) worldwide.
 This status was last reviewed on 29 July 1988.
 At the state level, the species is listed as No Status Rank (not assessed) throughout its range except in Utah, where it is assessed as Critically Imperiled (S1).

 Chemistry

 The rotenoids abronione and boeravinone C, and the terpenoid lupeol can be found in A. villosa.